 - If there is an asystolic response, the massage is usually repeated after an intravenous injection of atropine.
 This is to ensure that a vasodepressor component has not been concealed by the asystolic response.

-- A massage is considered to be positive if:
+- A massage is considered to be positive if there is:

 - Reduction in systolic blood pressure by 50 mm Hg or more, irrespective of heart rate slowing.